AllenCell/cvapipe_analysis/README.md

 A couple of output files are produced on this step:

-**Folder: `local_staging/shapemode/`**

-- `manifest.csv`: Dataframe with mitotic and outlier cells removed.
-All cells in this dataframe are used as input for PCA.
-- `shapemode.csv`: DataFrame with path to all animated GIFs and VTK mesh files produced in this step.

-**Folder: `local_staging/shapemode/tables/`**

-- `main_summary.csv`: Number of cells stratifyed by cell line, workflow, imaging mode and fov position.
-- `outliers_summary.csv`: Number of cells identifyed as outlier in each cell line.
-- `cell_stage_summary.csv`: Number of cells at different stages of cell cycle.

-Views of tables above are also saved as JPG files in the same folder.

-**Folder: `local_staging/shapemode/outliers/`**

-- `manifest_outliers.csv`: Dataframe with cells flagged as outlier or not.
-- `xx.png`: Diagnostic plots for outlier detection.

 **Folder: `local_staging/shapemode/pca/`**

-- `correlations_xx.png`: Correlation plots between principal components.
-- `pca_xx.jpg`: Explained variance by each principal component.
+- `explained_variance.png`: Explained variance by each principal component.
+- `feature_importance.txt`: Importance of first few features of each principal component.

 **Folder: `local_staging/shapemode/avgcell/`**

 - `xx.vtk`: vtkPolyData files corresponding to 3D cell and nuclear meshes.
 We recommend [Paraview](https://www.paraview.org) to open this files.
 - `xx.gif`: Animated GIF illustrating cell and nuclear shape modes from 3 different projections.
+- `combined.tif`: Multichannel TIF that combines all animated GIFs in the same image.

-### 4. Create parameterized intensity representation
+### 5. Create parameterized intensity representation
 ```
 cvapipe_analysis parameterization run
 ```

 Here we use `aics-cytoparam` [(link)](https://github.com/AllenCell/aics-cytoparam) to create parameterization for all the single-cell data.
 This steps depends on step 2.

-**Folder: `local_staging/parameterization/`**

-- `manifest.csv`: Dataframe with the paths to parameterized intensity representation of each cell.

 **Folder: `local_staging/parameterization/representations/`**

 - `xx.tif`: Multichannels TIFF image with the cell representation.

-### 5. Create aggregated parameterized intensity representations
+### 6. Create aggregated parameterized intensity representations
 ```
 cvapipe_analysis aggregation run
 ```